heetch/neovim-config/README.md

 - `cp ~/.config/nvim/private.vim.example ~/.config/nvim/private.vim`
 - `nvim ~/.config/nvim/private.vim`
 - Look for `colorscheme jellybeans` and replace it with the new one.

-_Optionnal_:

-- For design of Infra as code, you could add HCL linter by runnig `go get github.com/fatih/hclfmt`

 ## Cheatsheet